-If you want to generate a report containing a single group of tagged keywords, simply filter the Rankings report to your desired tag and export the report to PDF.
+If you want to generate a report containing a single group of tagged keywords, simply filter the Rankings Overview table to your desired tag and export the report to PDF.
 The resulting PDF will only contain rankings information for the keywords with that tag.

 You’ll be given the option to email, schedule, or brand the PDF before exporting.
 You can brand a report by dragging or uploading a photo into the window and by adding your name and contact information to the header.
 If you don’t brand your report, it will have the Semrush logo and information by default.

-Please note: branded PDF exports are available for Guru and Business subscriptions only.
+Please note: branded PDF exports are available with the Agency Growth Kit only.

 After you’ve exported a report, it will be saved under My Reports, where you can access the PDF and edit/customize the elements of the report before downloading it again.